 Before lenders make the decision to give you a loan, they have to know if you are willing and able to pay back that loan.
 To figure out your ability to pay back the loan, lenders look at your debt-to-income ratio.
 To assess your willingness to repay, they use your credit score.

-Fair Isaac and Company built the original FICO score to help lenders assess creditworthines.
-We've written more on FICO here.
+Fair Isaac and Company built the original FICO score to assess creditworthines.
+For details on FICO, read more here.

-Credit scores only assess the information contained in your credit reports.
-They don't consider income or personal characteristics.
-Fair Isaac invented FICO specifically to exclude demographic factors.
-"Profiling" was as bad a word when these scores were first invented as it is in the present day.
-Credit scoring was envisioned as a way to assess a borrower's willingness to pay without considering other irrelevant factors.
+Your credit score is a result of your repayment history.
+They don't consider income, savings, down payment amount, or factors like sex ethnicity, national origin or marital status.
+Fair Isaac invented FICO specifically to exclude demographic factors like these.
+"Profiling" was as dirty a word when these scores were first invented as it is now.
+Credit scoring was envisioned as a way to consider only what was relevant to a borrower's likelihood to repay the lender.

-Deliquencies, payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scores.
-Your score results from positive and negative items in your credit report.
-Late payments count against your score, but a consistent record of paying on time will improve it.
+Past delinquencies, derogatory payment behavior, debt level, length of credit history, types of credit and the number of credit inquiries are all calculated into credit scoring.
+Your score is calculated wtih positive and negative information in your credit report.
+Late payments lower your credit score, but consistently making future payments on time will raise your score.

 First Community Bank of Central Al. can answer questions about credit reports and many others.
-Call us: (334) 285-8850.
+Give us a call at (334) 285-8850.